trzy/FasterRCNN/README.md

 ## Environment Setup

 Python 3.7 (for `dataclass` support) or higher is required and I personally use 3.8.5.
 Dependencies for the PyTorch and TensorFlow versions of the model are located in `pytorch/requirements.txt` and `tf2/requirements.txt`, respectively.
-It is recommended that separate virtual environments for both be created.
+Separate virtual environments for both are required.

 Instructions here are given for Linux systems.